Food for the body is not enough. There must be food for the soul.

 Brasserie Leon (French)

 We were loyal regulars at Cocott’, Leon’s former casual French eatery and will be here too.
-Serving just a few light bites and 3 mains, the menu is small, allowing each dish to be executed to perfection.
-Choose from the Roasted Spring Chicken, Grilled Grain-Fed Beef Striploin or the Angus Beef Striploin, all served with homemade French fries, green salad and secret sauce.
+Serving just a few light bites and 3 mains, the menu is small and speciality, allowing each dish to be executed à la perfection.
+Choose from the Roasted Spring Chicken, Grilled Grain-Fed Beef Striploin or the Angus Beef Striploin, all served with homemade French fries, green salad and [a very secret] delicious secret sauce.

 Fat Olive (Mediterranean)

-The newest (and best) addition to the Verve Shops, Fat Olive serves consistently great quality Mediterranean tapas and mains, and one of the best Western style breakfasts in KL!
+The newest (and best) addition to the Verve Shops, Fat Olive serves consistently great quality Mediterranean tapas and mains, and tasty Western style breakfasts [with crispy Jamon Iberico 😋]!

 👏🏼Best Western Style Bruch